chris-goodchild/harp/README.md

 `$ harp -h`

-## HARP Options
+## HARP Options JSON

-You can pass an options JSON in order to specify either domains to include or exclude (see `harp/samples/options.json`).
+If you have a large number of domains/paths to include or ignore, you can pass a path to an options JSON file in order to specify these strings (see `harp/samples/options.json`).

-In some cases it may be preferable to specify include vs exclude (or visa versa) if you have a long list of domains you need to include/exclude.
-Both can be specified but *include will take precedence*.
+Note: both include and ignore can be specified but *include will take precedence*.

 To load these options, simply place the options.json file in the same directory as your data and run: